 Our clients – hospitals, pharmacies, clinics, device and drug manufacturers, and insurance and services companies, among others – receive Dorsey’s deep and committed industry knowledge with practical and efficient legal advice.
 They get the best of both worlds – boutique industry focus with the depth of a large law firm.
 For life sciences clients we provide comprehensive legal representation throughout the entire product life cycle to companies developing innovative products and services to the biotechnology, pharmaceutical, agri-science, and medical device industries.

-If your business operates in the rapidly changing health care world, you need more than just legal counsel.
+If your business operates in the rapidly changing healthcare world, you need more than just legal counsel.
 You need to stay well ahead – identifying and addressing your company’s risks and opportunities.

 Technology is quickly changing the way healthcare is delivered and recorded and paid for.
-Large employers in all industries are adding telemedicine/virtual care visits to their wellness plans; payors and PBMs are partnering with data analytics companies; providers who have implemented EHRs are now adding additional digital services; and technology companies in non-health industries are looking to pivot into offering healthcare technology services – and digital health specifically.
-As the digital health industry picks up speed, Dorsey’s Health Industry Group is keeping true to its promise to stay “Well Ahead” of industry changes.
+Large employers in all industries are adding telemedicine/virtual care visits to their wellness plans; payers and PBMs are partnering with data analytics companies; providers who have implemented EHRs are now adding additional digital services; and technology companies in non-health industries are looking to pivot into offering healthcare technology services – and digital health specifically.
+As the digital health industry picks up speed, Dorsey’s Healthcare Industry Group is keeping true to its promise to stay “Well Ahead” of industry changes.

 For additional information click here.

 DORSEY HEALTH STRATEGIES PROVIDES BEST-IN-CLASS BUSINESS CONSULTING TO HEALTHCARE CLIENTS.